Looking for quality customized clothing? Check out this in-depth review of Beckett & Robb and their in-person made-to-measure experience!

 The suit’s trousers have a high rise, a generous break, and side tabs, with buttons for suspenders inside the waistband.
 I opted for cuffs instead of a plain bottom.

-However, I should note that when these photos were taken I don’t think I was wearing the trousers as high as intended.
-Once I tightened the suspenders a bit, there was less of a break in the pants.
+I should mention that when these photos were taken I wasn’t wearing the trousers as high as intended.
+(At the time I was new to both higher-rise trousers and suspenders).
+Once I tightened the suspenders a bit, there was much less of a break in the pants.

 I wasn’t so sure about the high rise, but it’s actually really comfortable.
 However, without suspenders, they don’t stay up very well.
 It’s not because the waistband is too loose; I think it’s just the way my body is.
 (Or perhaps I’m just not very experienced wearing higher-rise pants).